IDAES/idaes-pse/docs/core/comp.rst

 Component Class
 ^^^^^^^^^^^^^^^

 This is a general purpose Component object, and is suitable for general cases where the user is not concerned about distinguishing solutes from solvents (`is_solute()` and `is_solvent()` will both raise `TypeErrors`).
-The also forms the base class for all other Component types.
+This also forms the base class for all other Component types.

 .. module:: idaes.core.components